 The US Embassy was never moved to Jerusalem because of fears that it would destabilize peace talks, but after 22 years and a stalemate in the peace process, President Trump’s administration has decided to regularise the situation.

 Immediately the leader of Hamas called for another Intifada, an uprising of rage.
 The world has not condemned this incitement to violence, treating it as ‘par for the course’, to such an extent that its anticipation is the reason for 22 years of delay.
 Appeasing aggression has a predictable outcome.
 Meanwhile, in civilised societies hate crime is under review.
-It is time that Palestinian hate-speech was put under the spot-light, as well as hate itself in all its forms.
+It is time that Palestinian hate speech was put under the spot-light, as well as hate itself in all its forms.

 Hamas does not accept a two-state solution in the Middle East and its religious rage chimes with The Rage Against God in the secular philosophy of imposing one’s will on other people.
 It seems that everyone, other than the American President, is allowed to have an opinion on where the American embassy should be located in Israel.
 His nay-saying critics in the US have joined the bandwagon of critics by saying that he has obtained nothing in return, demonstrating that quid-pro-quo is their modus operandi.
 The idea of simply doing what is right is not good enough.
 Meanwhile the President of Israel Reuven Rivlin accepted it as a gift: “Thank you @POTUS @realDonaldTrump.
 There is no more fitting or beautiful gift, as we approach 70 years of the State of Israel’s independence.
 Jerusalem is not, and never will be, an obstacle to peace for those who want peace.”